While calcium is important, it isn’t the only factor in determining the health of our bones.

 I still always recommend taking a high-quality magnesium supplement.

 Supplementing with Magnesium

 The recommended daily allowance for magnesium is 350-400mg per day.
 Most magnesium capsules contain between 250 and 500mg of magnesium, and can be taken with meals or on an empty stomach (best taken at night, when magnesium is more absorbable).

-My favourite magnesium supplement (not sponsored, this is my honest opinion, and have been taking it for over two years) are those produced by Pure Encapsulations.
-They have essentially no fillers in them, and are in the form magnesium glycinate (bis-glycinate) – the best absorbable form of magnesium.
+My favorite magnesium supplement (not sponsored, this is my honest opinion, and have been taking it for over two years) are those produced by Pure Encapsulations.
+They have essentially no fillers in them and are in the form of magnesium glycinate (bis-glycinate) – the best absorbable form of magnesium.
 I take 2-3 pills at night, just before I go to sleep.

 Keep in mind that it is difficult for a doctor to test your magnesium levels, since only a tiny fraction of your body’s magnesium is stored in the blood.
 If that level drops, your body naturally takes magnesium from your bones and tissues to replenish that level.
 As a result, your blood test may show a normal reading, but your body (and bones) could still be deficient.

 Other Vitamins & Minerals Essential For Bone Health

 All vitamins and minerals assist in proper bone formation (and work synergistically together), but there are a select few (aside from magnesium and calcium) that are especially important.